No one wants to overspend on groceries each month.

 Even if you put the last two bags of sugar in your cart, that doesn’t mean you’ve shopped like there’s a storm coming.
 It’s not wrong to do that, and it’s not bad to buy items that you know you’ll use but don’t need right now.

-But, it’s kind of selfish as a couponer if you get caught up in the frenzy of taking the items just because you can when you don’t need them and when it will leave others without the opportunity to get some, too.
+But, it’s kind of selfish as a couponer if you get caught up in the frenzy of taking the items just because you can when you don’t need them and when it will leave others without the opportunity to get some.

 You might not care about that – but it will come back to haunt you if you get too greedy with your couponing endeavors.

-Unhappy customers hunt down overworked managers and give them an earful about why the store wasn’t better prepared, how they drove to the store and can’t get what they need, and ask if they need to shop at the competing store.
+Unhappy customers hunt down overworked managers and tell them why the store wasn’t better prepared, how they drove to the store and can’t get what they need, and ask if they need to shop at the competing store.

 When that happens, the manager checks the order sheets, sees that the store did indeed buy enough to satisfy demand, realizes that couponers brought on the lack of merchandise, and then changes occur.